BrentSeidel/PDP-11/macro-11/README.md

 * streq - Compares two strings for equality
 * r50str - Converts RAD50 to a string
 * strr50 - Converts a string to RAD50
+* cvtfqb - Parses FIRQB contents into a filespec
+* geterr - Gets a specific system error message
+* setnam - Sets the program's name
+* sleep - Suspends processing for a specified number of seconds

 ## STR50.MAC
 This contains routines to convert between strings and RAD50.
 RAD50 is a